 One hundred years is a long time in any business.
 For Victaulic, born from the dark depths of the First World War when a method was needed to quickly and quietly lay pipe across the trenches of WWI battlefields, 2019 marks a century of innovative pipe joining systems – every bit as valid in industrial, commercial and institutional (ICI) construction today is it was in those early days.

-After the war, in April 2019, Tribe filed a patent on the coupling.
+British Lieutenant Ernest Tribe is credited with inventing the mechanical coupling.
+This ‘invasion piping’ became known as ‘Victory’ piping.
+On April 4, 2019, Tribe filed a patent on the coupling.
 Later in the year, Tribe and other investors formed The Victory Pipe Joint Co. in London.
-In Britain, ‘victory’ was combined with ‘hydraulic’ and Victaulic was born.
+‘Victory’ was combined with ‘hydraulic’ and Victaulic was born.

 For more information about Victaulic’s 100 Years of Innovation please visit www.victaulic.com/100-years-innovation.